AriannaTelesca/Restaurant/Readme.md

 The project is in Bootstrap 5 at 99%.
 I used css only for the home's background image and for the logo's size.

 **FERMENTO** is a real wine bar that will open soon in Brussels but the only real element of my project is the logo kindly offered by the owners.
-For more informations visit:  fermento ....
+For more informations visit: [Fermento's page instagram](https://www.instagram.com/fermentowinebar/?hl=en).

 Photos' credits: